Refinitiv/Real-Time-SDK/Cpp-C/README.md

-     GCC compiler suite version 7.3.0 or higher for Galaxy Kylin 10, 64-bit, qualification with RH8 library build GCC compiler suite version 8.3.1 or higher for Red Hat Enterprise Server 8.X, 64-bit, Native build Clang compiler version 9.0.1 for Linux 8 64-bit, qualification with RH8 library build GCC compiler suite version 9.3.0 or higher for Ubuntu 20.04, 64-bit, qualification with RH8 library build GCC compiler suite version 11.4.1 or higher for Red Hat Enterprise Server 9.X, 64-bit, Native build GCC compiler suite version 11.4.1 or higher for Amazon Linux 2023, 64-bit, qualification with RH9 library build
+     GCC compiler suite version 7.3.0 or higher for Galaxy Kylin 10, 64-bit, qualification with RH8 library build GCC compiler suite version 8.3.1 or higher for Red Hat Enterprise Server 8.X, 64-bit, Native build Clang compiler version 9.0.1 for Linux 8 64-bit, qualification with RH8 library build GCC compiler suite version 11.4.1 or higher for Red Hat Enterprise Server 9.X, 64-bit, Native build GCC compiler suite version 11.4.1 or higher for Amazon Linux 2023, 64-bit, qualification with RH9 library build GCC compiler suite version 13.2.0 or higher for Ubuntu 24.04, 64-bit, qualification with RH9 library build

 * Eta VACache library built

+NOTE:
-NOTE: User has the option to use pre-built libraries or build source natively on a platform of choice.
+- User has the option to use pre-built libraries or build source natively on a platform of choice.
 Pre-built libraries for Red Hat 9 and Red Hat 8 are available in release packages available on LSEG Developer Portal.

-NOTE: We do not support container builds with RTSDK C/C++ where RTSDK C/C++ is being built natively using a container.
+- We do not support container builds with RTSDK C/C++ where RTSDK C/C++ is being built natively using a container.
 This is because depending on container install, specifically the librarires or toolsets available in that container vs. underlying OS, the build may vary.
 There are too many combinations for us to state with confidence that build will succeed or is valid with any combination of container and underlying OS.
 This is because the RTSDK C/C++ build depends on certain system libraries.
 The open question for any given combination: what is being installing in container vs. using underlying OS libs?
 Therefore, our stance is that we do not recommend building RTSDK C/C++ editions in a container.
 We have made changes in CMake to pick up characteristics of container instead of underly OS with RTSDK-9060; however, that does not guarantee a valid build depending on combination of container versus the underlying operating system.
 An alternate option is to choose the appropriate pre-build libraries from our official archives/packages.

 #### Tested Versions